sheepankaj/JSProtractorAutomationTesting/README.md

 # JSProtractorAutomationTesting
-It's a JS automation framework using Protractor and Jashime.
+It's a JS automation testing framework using Protractor and Jashime.